 The area and scale are also essential in your floor tile removal activity.
 You will not want to use a sledgehammer in a confined space.

 Sledgehammers are not effective for small spaces.
 They are bully tools and they design them for environments where you can easily swing them back and forth.
-Therefore, we advise you to find out the area and scale of your working environment and plan along this line.
+Therefore, it’s recommended that you measure your work area and scale of your working environment and plan along this line.

 Price